Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

   Enter a separator sign by which a lower level in the string attribute is indicated.
 For instance, to indicate several gradations for a color (Red|Coral).

 - *Destination Field*
   Select the field of the tree node attribute whose value will be used for the mapping.
-The drop-down down list is only displayed when the destination attribute is a tree node attribute.
+The drop-down down list is only displayed if the destination attribute is a tree node attribute.
   - **Key**: The key value of the tree node attribute is used for the mapping.
   - **Title**: The title value of the tree node attribute is used for the mapping.